-In those who initially have trace to fair muscle strength after the injury, about 90 percent will achieve the ability to lift the muscle against gravity.
-Of those with zero muscle strength initially, about 64 percent will achieve anti-gravity strength after two years.
+For patients with trace to fair muscle strength immediately following the injury, roughly 90 percent regain the ability to lift the muscle against gravity.
+In contrast, about 64 percent of those with zero muscle strength initially achieve anti-gravity strength after two years.

 Given the shorter stays in rehabilitation facilities, post-discharge rehabilitation in settings such as skilled nursing facilities, home-based care, or outpatient rehabilitation centers has become common.
 Educating patients and their families on the importance of continued rehabilitation after discharge is essential to ensure a smoother recovery process.Functional Outcomes in Various Injuries

 Let's take a closer look at functional outcomes for different levels of spinal cord injuries:C1-C4 Quadriplegia

 Individuals within this category suffer from paralysis affecting both their upper and lower extremities, rendering them heavily reliant on the assistance of caregivers.
 Some may require mechanical ventilation.
 However, with specialized controls activated by the mouth, voice, breath, or infrared devices, they can regain some independence, including the ability to drink with a straw.C5 Quadriplegia

 Paralysis affects the trunk, lower extremities, and some upper extremities.
 These individuals can operate motorized wheelchairs using their upper extremities, enabling self-feeding and grooming.
 Some may even regain enough functionality to drive with specific adaptations.C6 Quadriplegia